KeithRochester/Standard-Monitoring-Framework/README.md

 ![Business Services Diagram View](.//Documentation/Screencaps/Example%20Business%20Service.png)

 ## What’s Next
-Create some example registry keys and CSVs, create a quick start guide, and then start to work through the features and improvements back log…

 Any suggestions/feedback gratefully received or if you want to help improve/fix the MPs get in touch.

 Thanks